If you like apples, you owe a debt of gratitude to Johnny Appleseed — whose real name was John Chapman — for helping spread them throughout America.

 One story was that Chapman hadn't recovered after being disappointed in love as a young man.
 Others thought that Chapman's religion — he was a member of the Church of Swedenborg, or New Church — led him to believe that his soulmate was waiting for him in heaven.

-The most disturbing rumor was that an adult Chapman had gotten engaged to a 10-year-old girl (the better to mold her into the perfect wife).
+The most disturbing rumor was that an adult Chapman had gotten engaged to a 10-year-old girl.
 But when he later saw his intended flirting with someone closer to her own age, Chapman ended the engagement.

 Planting apple or pear trees was a way for settlers to have their land claim recognized by the government (an orchard demonstrated they intended to stay permanently).
 By selling seedlings to people arriving in the wilds of Ohio and Indiana, Chapman made creating an orchard with at least 50 apple trees a lot easier.